-In 2020, FYA will be delivering the Innovation Nation program to years 9, 10 and 11 students from schools with an ICSEA (Index of Community Socio-Educational Advantage) value below 1100 in Greater Western Sydney and Western Melbourne.
+In 2020, FYA will be delivering the Innovation Nation program to years 9, 10 and 11 students from schools with an ICSEA (Index of Community Socio-Educational Advantage) value below 1100 in Greater Western Sydney and Metropolitan Melbourne.
 Not sure if you’re eligible?

 Contact the Innovation Nation team at email@example.com, to discuss your schools participation.